Scalable Multi Agent Diffusion Policies for Coverage Control: The MADP Architecture

 \section{The MADP Architecture}

 We propose a Multi Agent Diffusion Policy (MADP) architecture for the purpose of generating diverse solutions to decentralized and occluded coverage control problems.
 Our architecture is constructed as a diffusion model and parameterized by a pair of spatial transformers (ST), a variant of the general transformer architecture in which we impart a rotary encoding scheme \cite{su2023roformerenhancedtransformerrotary} onto the query and key projections.
-Spatial transformers have the key characteristic that they can be trained in a centralized environment and deployed decentralized.
-The architecture takes the local maps observed in the environment as input and produces velocity actions for each robot in the system.
-It contains three main components: the Perception Module, the Encoder and the Decoder; \fgref{fig:block-diagram}.
-We select an environment of size $(\SI{1024}{\meter} \times \SI{1024}{\meter})$ for our training and experimentation.
+Spatial transformers have the key characteristic that they can be trained in a centralized environment and deployed in a decentralized communication and computation setting.
+The architecture (\fgref{fig:block-diagram}) contains three main components: the Perception Module, the Encoder and the Decoder.
+It takes the local maps observed in the environment as input and produces velocity actions for each robot in the system.
+We generate environments of size $\SI{1024}{\meter} \times \SI{1024}{\meter}$ for training and evaluation of MADP policies for coverage control.